-- Pass the Maryland High School Assessment in English 10; AND - Demonstrate Intermediate High proficiency in listening, speaking, reading, and writing in a language other than English, as measured by assessments that are aligned to ACTFL (the American Council on the Teaching of Foreign Languages) proficiency quidelines.
+- Pass the Maryland High School Assessment in English 10; AND - Demonstrate Intermediate High proficiency in listening, speaking, reading, and writing in a language other than English, as measured by assessments that are aligned to ACTFL (the American Council on the Teaching of Foreign Languages) proficiency guidelines.

-For more information about the approved assessments, please visit the website https://www.montgomeryschoolsmd.org/curriculum/office/seal-of-biliteracy.aspx.
+For more information about the approved assessments, please visit the website https://marylandpublicschools.org/about/Documents/ DCAA/World-Languages/biliteracy/MSDEACTFLAlignedAssessments.pdf.